davoodharun/terragrunt-scaffolder/cmd/tgs/Testing-Framework.md

     - within each region folder there should be a folder for each environment listed in tgs.yaml (dev, test, stage etc)
     - each environment folder has an environment.hcl file in it
     - there is a sub folder in _components directory for each component listed in stack files
-    - each sub folder within the _components directory has:
+    - each sub folder within the _components/stackName directory has:
         - main.tf
         - providers.tf
         - variables.tf